tokenized/tokenized-sdk-example-react/README.md

-              balance, // Quantity of the asset held in this vault reserved, // Quantity of balance reserved for pending transactions authorizedQuantity, // Total quantity of asset in existence individualFaceValue, // The value of one “unit” of the asset issuedLiability, // For the entity’s own assets: the quantity issued to others value, // The quantity of the asset issued to this vault } = quantities;
+              balance, // Quantity of the asset held in this vault reserved, // Quantity of balance reserved for pending transactions authorizedQuantity, // Total quantity of asset in existence unitValue, // The value of one “unit” of the asset issuedLiability, // For the entity’s own assets: the quantity issued to others value, // The quantity of the asset issued to this vault } = quantities;